tdlong/Peromyscus_power_bleed/README.md

 1. path to `save_data` directory
 2. path to `software` directory
 3. path to **unzipped** `gzipped_vcf_files_list`
-4. path to gzipped *.vcf* file for the causative SNP's chromosome
+4. path to gzipped *.vcf* file of STITCH imputation data for the causative SNP's chromosome
-5. position of causative SNP (note that if the given SNP is not in the *.vcf* file, the closest valid SNP is used)
+5. position of causative SNP (note that if the given SNP is not in the gzipped *.vcf* file, the closest valid SNP is used)
 6. path to **unzipped** `individuals_subset`
 7. path to **unzipped** `individuals_full`